Josei Tennō: The debate for a possible future Josei Tennō

-In October 2025, following Shigeru Ishiba's resignation, Sanae Takaichi won the 2025 Liberal Democratic Party presidential election and was expected to become Japan's first female prime minister on October 15, until Komeito announced they would leave coalition with the ruling LDP, with the vote to swear in Takaichi delayed until the 20th.
-Unlike her predecessor, Shigeru Ishiba, Takaichi is not in favour of female succession.
-However, in the past she has said "I'm not opposed to a female emperor.
-I'm opposed to a matrilineal emperor."
-Adding "In reality, I imagine it would be difficult for a woman to succeed to the throne."
-Before finally stating "it would be better to restore the former imperial families to the imperial family."
-She later went back on her words and is opposed to female succession.
-She became prime minister on October 21.
+The current prime minister of Japan, Sanae Takaichi, is not in favour of female succession.
+In an interview with the magazine Bungei Shunju in 2021, she stated "I'm not opposed to a female emperor.
+I'm opposed to a matrilineal emperor", adding "[i]n reality, I imagine it would be difficult for a woman to succeed to the throne [...] it would be better to restore the former imperial families to the imperial family."
+She later went back on these comments, and has reaffirmed her opposition to female succession.